Monroeville, Alabama

 In the post-war years, Monroe County saw a transition from an agricultural economy to a more diversified one.
 The arrival of the timber industry brought about economic growth, providing employment opportunities for the local population.
 Today, Monroe County preserves its heritage through various historical sites and museums, allowing visitors to explore its past while also embracing the present.

-This timeline provides a condensed summary of the historical journey of Monroe County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, Alabama.

 • 1815 - Monroe County, Alabama, is established as one of the original 13 counties formed by the Alabama Territorial General Assembly.